itversity/data-engineering-on-gcp/09 Integration of Dataproc and Google BigQuery.md

 ```

 ## Validate by Querying Google BigQuery Table
+Make sure to login and validate by querying table in Google BigQuery.

 ## Reset Table in Google BigQuery
 Let us go ahead and truncate the table in BigQuery, so thate we can deploy the Spark Job to load the data into the table.